nutcas3/edon/readme.md

-# EDON
+# HALO Runtime

-Basic implementation of a Deno like runtime in GO
+Basic implementation of a Deno like runtime in GO based on QuickJS

 Where are we now?

 - we just implemented the runtime, and the repl

-What's next?

-- We need to implement the basic cli to call the repl
-- We need to implement the basic cli to call the runtime